RileyCC56/Amazon_Vine_Analysis/README.md

 The following analysis focuses on the Amazon Vine program that measures the difference between member and non-member participants to determine if there is any bias toward favorable reviews from Vine members.

+The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
+Companies pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.

+Having access to approximately 50 different Amazon product datasets, each one contains reviews of a specific product, from clothing apparel to wireless products.

 Using PySpark and performing ETL within a Amazon reviews based on Tools database we have connected the AWS RDS and pgAdmin to determine the differences.

 # Results: